32bitkid/nomad/README.md

-An simple API for hikers and backpackers
+An simple API for hikers and backpackers.

+*Winner of the GlueCON2013 Hackathon*